lxandr1/lxandr1/README.md

 - 👋 Hi, I’m @lxandr1
 - 👀 I’m interested in backend, frontend, and devops (Avatar in tech eco 🤣).
-- 🌱 I’m currently using javascript, typescript ecosystem, .
+- 🌱 I’m currently using javascript, typescript ecosystem.
 <!-- - 💞️ I’m looking to collaborate on ... -->
 <!-- - 📫 How to reach me ... -->